metaversemgl/japanese-Whitepaper/README.md

 # japanese-Whitepaper
-Metaverse MGL is glad to announce japanese version of White Paper released
+Our team is delighted that the Japanese version of whitepaper has been released